Raleigh youth hockey coach giving back to the community who supported him

-RALEIGH (WTVD) -- In a year that has taken from us all, a Raleigh youth hockey coach is giving back this Christmas to a community who he says took him in during the most challenging season of his life.
+RALEIGH, N.C.
+(WTVD) -- In a year that has taken from us all, a Raleigh youth hockey coach is giving back this Christmas to a community that he says took him in during the most challenging season of his life.

-"You can imagine Christmas Day was shocking the realization that you have cancer," said Matt Cross.
+"You can imagine Christmas Day was shocking, the realization that you have cancer," Matt Cross said.

 "In a way, you are immediately taken out of a driver's seat," he said.
 "The control of life is kind of grasped from you.
 I had a pity party for 15/20 minutes and felt sorry for myself and did the whole, 'Why me' and pretty quickly decided there was only one way to move forward with it."

-"We had that meeting at the hotel," said a parent of a player, Heather Perguidi.
+"We had that meeting at the hotel," said Heather Perguidi, whose son plays on the team.
 "We all hear about his diagnosis and go across the street and play a hockey game.
-Our kids are on the ice while all of the parents are distracted not paying attention to children at all because we are like what are we going to do?
+Our kids are on the ice while all of the parents are distracted, not paying attention to children at all because we are like, what are we going to do?
 We've got to rally around Matt.
 Within hours we had a long list of people that were willing to donate gift cards, money, food home, driving services, whatever it would take."

 "I committed to it without even calling my husband because I knew my husband would be on immediately," she said.
 "We've got the space and we love Matt.
 We love Matt like family and we have for seven years.
 To be able to offer that to him felt like the right thing to do."